Pete Day: Point4 (2001–present)

 Lisa Scott Lee's songs "Lately" and "Too Far Gone", produced by Point4, numbered 6 and 11 (respectively) in the 2003 UK charts.

 In 2004 Day and Newton separated from Dyson and Sherman, but retained the name and company Point4- relocating to a new studio facility in Fulham.
 Pete moved to Brixham, Devon, but Point4 remains an active sound engineering group- operating recording sessions between both their London and Devon-based studio facilities.

-In 2005, they headed up the musical side of a promotional campaign for the popular Italian brewery, Peroni.
-The production duo, this time opting for the name 'Red Tag', covered Air's 'Brakes On' in order for it to be played underneath such advertisements.
+After his move to Brixham, Pete built his own studio and set up Floorless Music LTD, expanding to local talent in the Devon area and signing to Mibe Music NY for advertising and library music creation.
+Together with Dave Blomberg and Mibe Music, Pete has created and published music for well-known brands and channels such as Netflix, NFL, NBC, CBS, Rio 2016 Olympics, BBC, MTV Catfish and The History Channel.

+In 2005, they were requested by The Bank Advertising Agency to remake 'Brakes On' by French music duo 'Air' for their 'Red Tag' campaign for South African Breweries Peroni, which was a successful European launch into the UK running the new version in cinema advertising.

-A year later in 2006, Dyson, Day, Jeffries, and fellow songwriter/ keyboardist Huw Williams signed to US-based dance label OM Records(33), and released their electronic club song 'I'll do you' under the new alias 'Rookiee'.
+A year later in 2006, Dyson, Day, Jeffries, and fellow songwriter/ keyboardist Huw Williams signed to US-based dance label OM Records, and released their electronic club song 'I'll do you' under the new alias 'Rookiee'.
 The track underwent some remixing- namely, by artists Andy Caldwell, Richard Dinsdale, and Vernon & Dacosta.

+Pete returned at no. 1 in the UK album chart with the release of Kylie Minogue's, Step Back in Time: The Definitive Collection, after its release in 2019 by BMG Rights Management.

 As well as recently attaining his certified Pro Tools 'Expert' 310m qualification, Pete is a certified schools programme co-ordinator for Avid, and teaches Music Technology at South Devon College.
 Along with fellow teacher and acoustician Dan Taylor, he also designed and built the recording studio at the Vantage Point site.

-He now teaches at dBs Music Plymouth.
+Since 2014, Pete has been HE Programme Leader for Music Production and Sound Engineering at dBs Institute of Sound and Digital Technologies.
+While working for dBs Institute, Pete attained his MA in Sound Innovation.